Winter maintenance resources

 The primary treatment network requires 32 front line snow ploughs/gritters, with over 100 drivers on the operational rota.

 The council has a salt supply contract with a UK based supplier.
 We have an agreement with our salt supplier to re-stock during the summer months.
-We aim to start the winter season with approximately 25,000 tonnes of salt in stock in our depots and have arrangements in place for additional deliveries to be made throughout the winter months.
+We aim to have approximately 25,000 tonnes of salt in stock in our depots to begin winter, and have arrangements in place for additional deliveries to be made throughout the winter months.
 We also can hold up to 10,000 tonnes in reserve to enable us to continue to provide a service should we experience any difficulties with supply.

 Transport Scotland also hold a national strategic salt supply that is available to the Scottish councils and trunk road operating companies if required.